storybuilder-org/StoryBuilder-Manual/docs/Problem_Tab.md

 There are three problem types: <br/>

-Conflict	         The protagonist has a goal or objective, but something or someone (the antagonist) opposes the achievement of this goal.
+Conflict&nbsp;&nbsp;&nbsp;&nbsp;         The protagonist has a goal or objective, but something or someone (the antagonist) opposes the achievement of this goal.
 The protagonist and the antagonist struggle until one or the other wins. <br/>

-Decision	         This problem pattern ends with the protagonist making a difficult and important decision.
+Decision&nbsp;&nbsp;&nbsp;&nbsp;         This problem pattern ends with the protagonist making a difficult and important decision.
 The problem is a choice. <br/>

-Discovery	          The protagonist eventually makes a not too obvious discovery.
-The discovery, which is the story's resolution, represents a change for him.	 <br/>
+Discovery&nbsp;&nbsp;&nbsp;&nbsp;          The protagonist eventually makes a not too obvious discovery.
+The discovery, which is the story's resolution, represents a change for him.&nbsp;&nbsp;&nbsp;&nbsp; <br/>

 Conflict Type <br/>